-If you came to this page directly, you might wish to read a page with an illustration of the old fortifications of Nauplia first.
+If you came to this page directly, you might wish to read a page covering the old fortifications of Nauplia first.

 Western and southern sides of Palamidi seen from Acronauplia